 - Winchester Town Counsel.

-- Special City Solicitor/Town Counsel in Attleboro, Barnstable and Charlton.
+- Special City Solicitor/Town Counsel for environmental and land use cases in Attleboro, Barnstable, Charlton, Saugus, and other municipalities.

-- Certified mediator in dozens of environmental, land use and affordable housing disputes.
+- Certified mediator in environmental, land use and affordable housing disputes.

 - Expert witness in state and federal environmental and insurance cases.